Adonis Syndrome

 Latvia and Korea, while both independent republics, share parallels in history: both declared independence around the First World War, yet the establishment of their nation-states occurred more than fifty years apart.
 Both nations also experienced dramatic upheavals in relation to larger powers - Latvia with the Soviet Union, and Korea with Japan.
 These turbulent experiences resonate visibly in the ways that art movements have unfolded within comparable categories in each country’s artistic history.
 This exhibition, composed of works by four artists from Korea and Latvia, seeks to explore these phenomena.
 It offers a space where audiences can encounter and reflect on the aesthetic standards of both nations, while also considering the potential for artistic solidarity that emerges across cultures through shared experiences in the realm of art.

-This work reconstructs ancient mythological symbols within a contemporary context.
+Seo Ujeong’s work reconstructs ancient mythological symbols within a contemporary context.
 Adonis no longer remains a purely mythological figure.
 Through the juxtaposition of expressionless faces and mechanical devices, the work generates a sense of visual theatricality and psychological tension.
 The staged settings of laboratories and theatrical spaces in the paintings transform into a hybrid realm where nature, humans, machines, and mythological beings coexist.
 The scientific and alchemical apparatuses evoke the image of an alchemist’s workshop.
 While alchemy was once an esoteric practice aimed at transforming metals and discovering eternal life, here it is reimagined as a metaphor for the transformation of the human body and mind.

 Jung Choulgue’s practice reveals the cracks and wounds concealed beneath polished surfaces.
 His use of everyday materials, white shirts and exfoliating cloths, embroidered or inscribed with words, delicately captures the traces of repression and anxiety produced within the social rules of “beauty” and “conformity.”
 Phrases such as “That day’s sorrow was not mine alone” stitched into fabric, or “Sorry, I’ll change it for you” repeatedly sprayed, may appear as gentle gestures of consolation, but in fact expose the violent language of correction and exclusion.

+The phrase “porcelain skin,” commonly used in Korean society, is not merely a compliment to smooth and flawless skin.
+It is a disciplinary code that defines and simultaneously erases subjectivity, functioning as a social device for evaluating existence through surface.
 Ryu Juhang’s Temple of the Surface extends this metaphor to the dimension of landscape.
 The artist assembles dozens of photographs of mountains and forests surrounding Seoul to construct an overwhelming image of primordial forest, vast enough to disorient the viewer’s sense of direction.
 Within this dense landscape, traces of human civilization - buildings and roads- appear only faintly, paradoxically emphasizing humanity’s relative smallness within nature.
 Inserted into this forest, a white porcelain bust symbolizes the “discipline of surface” imposed by civilization through its artificially idealized face.
 Here, AI does not function as the creator but as a tool for recomposing photographic archives and personal records, a medium of form, akin to a brush or camera.
 The resulting images are not random outputs but the product of intersecting photographic practice, social context, and accumulated data.

-She adds a vital layer to the exhibition.
-Her project Episodes About Not Knowing – Korean Edition, based on her residency experience in Korea (MMCA Changdong 2024), delicately explores the anxieties surrounding uncertainty and identity.
+Spunde’s project Episodes About Not Knowing – Korean Edition, based on her residency experience in Korea (MMCA Changdong 2024), delicately explores the anxieties surrounding uncertainty and identity.
 Her recently completed animation, which features a female character, strongly resonates with the exhibition's core themes of bodily obsession and the fragmentation of self-image.

 Exhibition is supported by: State Culture Capital Foundation, GroGlass